anotherkimnguyen/Secure_Network_Design/README.md

 ### 4. Security Measures:
 The network architecture implements strict security protocols, including Access Control Lists (ACLs) and RADIUS-based centralized authentication to ensure sensitive areas of the network are protected.
 Additional measures, such as strong password policies and encryption, further secure the infrastructure.

+Access Control Lists (ACLs) are a critical security measure to prevent unauthorized traffic between VLANs.
+They help block IP spoofing by ensuring that only trusted devices can communicate between sectors.
+For example, we’ve implemented ACLs to block all SSH traffic to Management VLAN devices from untrusted IP ranges, thereby reducing the attack surface and preventing potential exploitation of management resources.

 ### 5. Cost Efficiency:
 The overall cost of the network, amounting to $35,300, was kept within budget without sacrificing performance or security.
 Key components, such as Layer 3 switches and virtualized servers for DNS and DHCP, were chosen based on their ability to balance cost-effectiveness with high functionality.